nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-- GitHub will send you a verification email, open your mailbox and check for it (look into spam also).
+- GitHub will send you a verification email.
+Open your mailbox and check for it (look into SPAM, too).

 <img src="..\img\NewNS03.png" style="zoom:80%;" />